Are you looking to make a website? Starting a website can be a terrifying thought specially when you’re not techy. Don’t worry, you’re not alone.

 Step 4.
 Add Content to Your Website

 WordPress comes with two default content types called posts and pages.
-Posts are part of the blogging functionality and appear in reverse-chronological order (newer items displayed first).
+Posts are part of the blogging functionality and appear in reverse-chronological order (newer items are displayed first).

 By default, WordPress shows your blog posts on the front page of your website.
 You can change that, and make WordPress show any static page as the homepage of your website (we’ll show you how to do that later in this guide).